KyrianU/taste-of-africa/README.md

  ![Navbar](static/screenshots/navbar.png)
   - The navbar when the user has logged in/registered

+### Features to implement in the future

+- Introduce vegan or vegetarian menu
+- Information about allergies
+- Food prices
+- Drinks menu

 ## Technologies Used

 In order to make my project work, I have used several technologies along the way